-The Rice Rips hydroelectric facility (the Rice Rips Facility) is located 2.3 miles downstream of the Messalonskee Lake on the Messalonskee Stream in the town of Oakland, Maine (see Appendix 1).
-The hydroelectric station was constructed at the site of the existing Rice Rips dam.
-Project works consist of a 220-foot-long dam with 5-foot-high flashboards; a 10-foot diameter wood stave penstock which is 2,292-feet long and empties into a surge pond that is 150 feet in diameter; a powerhouse containing one 1.6-MW generator; and a 1.6-mile-long impoundment with a gross storage capacity of 1,000 acre-feet.
+The Union Gas hydroelectric facility (the Union Facility) is located 6.8 miles downstream of the Messalonskee Lake on the Messalonskee Stream in the town of Waterville, Maine (see Appendix 1).
+The hydroelectric station was constructed at the site of the existing Union Gas dam, which failed in 2001 and was rebuilt in 2007.
+Project works consist of a 343-foot-long dam with 1.5-foot-high flashboards; a powerhouse containing one 1.5-MW generator; and a 1.5-mile-long impoundment with a gross storage capacity of 30 acre-feet.

-Operation of the Rice Rips Facility is dependent on inflow to Messalonskee Lake and discharge from the upstream Oakland Hydroelectric project.
-When inflow to Messalonskee Lake is greater than approximately 570 cfs, the Rice Rips project is operated as a run-of-river project.
+Operation of the Union Facility is dependent on inflow to Messalonskee Lake and discharge from the upstream Oakland and Rice Rips hydroelectric projects.
+When inflow to Messalonskee Lake is greater than approximately 570 cfs, the Union project is operated as a run-of-river project.
 When inflow is less than approximately 570 cfs the project is cycled.
-15 cfs is discharged at all times through the Rice Rips bypass.
-All additional water that does not go through the turbines is passed first through a minimum flow discharge gate set to discharge 15 cfs and then surplus water is discharged over the spillway.
+All water that does not go through the turbines is passed over the spillway.
 MSH utilizes the top 0.5 feet of Messalonskee Lake as storage for generation during the summer months (1.0 foot during the winter months).
 The applicant only utilizes the top 0.5 feet because the lake is regulated and operated for recreational purposes.
-During the summer months, if the lake level is reduced by more than 0.5 feet camp owners on the lake complain because of the effect on their docks.
+During the summer months, if the lake level is reduced by more then 0.5 feet camp owners on the lake complain because of the effect on their docks.
 The top 0.5 feet of lake provides roughly 1,500 acre-feet of storage.